kubevirt/kubevirt/docs/cluster-configuration.md

   commonTemplatesNamespace: kubevirt
 ```

-## Optionally enable launcher updates
+## Enable eventual launcher updates by default
-The HyperConverged `spec.workloadUpdateStrategy` defines how to handle automated workload updates at the cluster
+us the HyperConverged `spec.workloadUpdateStrategy` object to define how to handle automated workload updates at the cluster
 level.

 The `workloadUpdateStrategy` fields are:
 * `batchEvictionInterval` - BatchEvictionInterval Represents the interval to wait before issuing the next batch of
   shutdowns.

+  The Default value is `1m`

 * `batchEvictionSize` - Represents the number of VMIs that can be forced updated per the BatchShutdownInteral interval

+  The default value is `10`

 * `workloadUpdateMethods` - defines the methods that can be used to disrupt workloads
   during automated workload updates.